-Credit will not be granted for General Examinations taken after the student has entered college.
+Credit will not be granted for General Examinations taken after the student has begun his or her post secondary studies.
 Credit will not be granted for a lower sequence course if a more advanced course has been completed.
 In any one discipline a maximum of 12 semester hours may be earned.
 Huntingdon awards up to 30 semester hours of credit for satisfactory scores (50th percentile or higher) on the College Level Examination Program provided that the examination area is comparable to a course offered for credit at Huntingdon College.

-Current students who wish to take courses under this agreement must secure the approval of their academic advisor, the Teacher Certification Officer (if the student is seeking teacher certification) and the Registrar.
+Current students who wish to take examinations under this policy must secure the approval of their academic advisor(s), the Teacher Certification Officer (if the student is seeking teacher certification) and the Registrar.
 Students should contact the Office of the Registrar if they have questions concerning CLEP.
 A \$25.00 recording fee per awarded credit hour is assessed.